 Therefore, including an intellectual property section in your Terms and Conditions agreement is essential for protecting your business and ensuring that your website's visitors respect your intellectual property rights.

-Here's how DiCaprio's site includes information about its copyright policy, intellectual property rights, and how it handles people who violate either:
+Here's how a site could include information about its copyright policy, intellectual property rights, and how it handles people who violate either:

 To help avoid liability, you should have a copyright infringement clause that includes: